Note: My Web pages are best viewed with style sheets enabled.

 *** Begin Right Sidebar ***I try to identify plants in my garden with their botanical (scientific) names, using Sunset's Western Garden Book (2001 edition) as the source.
 Botanical names are required by law when plants are sold in inter-state commerce.
 I indicate botanical names with Italics.

 Botanical names are indeed important.
 After all, there are some quite different plants with the same name; "mock orange" can be either in the genus Philadelphus or is the species Pittosporum tobira.
 Among trees, there is the "sweet gum" Liquidambar styraciflua, "sour gum" (Nyssa sylvatica), and all the "gums" in the genus Eucalyptus.
 See also my discussion about amaryllis.
 Furthermore, there are plants with different common names in different areas but all in the same species.
 These include Dietes bicolor, which has the common names "fortnight lily", "peacock iris", and "African iris", and Erica canaliculata, which has the common names "Scotch heather" and "Christmas heather" although it is actually a heath and not a heather at all.
 Botanical names are definitive and prevent confusion.

 I often see misnomers (the wrong name) applied to a plant and malaprops (an inappropriate word) used in on-line discussions about gardening.
 Sometimes, the message contains a complaint that the writer could not find a particular plant after an exhaustive search.
 Of course, searching is generally more productive if the right name is used.

 When responding to a message with one of these errors in the Subject line, it is very easy to correct it.
 If you make that correction without explicitly calling it to the attention of the originator, you will show both intelligence (you know the correct term) and courtesy (you did not tell the rest of the world what a dumb error the originator made).

 David Ross home

-This gardening Web page has been visited times.
+This gardening Web page has been visited [an error occurred while processing this directive]times.